TitansProductions/tp_farming/README.md

 ## How to use / register specific water wagons from stable script to ours

 - Use the following event on your stable script for registering the wagon properly for receiving or updating the data related to the water capacity.
+This event is triggered only once and must be triggered when spawning the vehicle.

+The water capacity must be added on the wagons database and be taken / loaded when spawning the vehicle in order to load it properly through the trigger event.

 ```lua
     - @param networkId : requires the networked id of the spawned vehicle (wagon)